Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/client/structure/two-operation-group/README.md

-# Multi REST client library for JavaScript
+# Multi client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Multi REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Multi client.

 Test that we can use @client and @operationGroup decorators to customize client side code structure, such as:
 1. have everything as default.